ozkary/ozkary.github.io/_posts/2023-05-06-ai-engineering-generate-code-from-user-stories.md

 ### Summary

-LLM can play a significant role when it comes to generating code by leveraging the language understanding and generative capabilities.
-Developers, data engineers and scientist can leverage Ai models to quickly create scripts in different programming langiages, which can aid in their programming efforts.
-In addition, the ability to document user stories with such details is part of the brainstorming process before a single line of code is ever written.
+LLM plays a crucial role in code generation by harnessing its language understanding and generative capabilities.
+Developers, data engineers, and scientists can utilize AI models to swiftly generate scripts in various programming languages, streamlining their programming tasks.
+Moreover, documenting user stories with intricate details forms an integral part of the brainstorming process before writing a single line of code

 Thanks for reading.